 December 16, 2021

 We are witnessing a green blockchain revolution.
 While cryptocurrencies have been around for quite some time, the emergence of green crypto is something new.
-With the help of citizen science projects, cryptocurrency can be used to fund conservation efforts and create sustainable communities all over the world.
+With the help of community science projects, cryptocurrency can be used to fund conservation efforts and create sustainable communities all over the world.
 Blockchain technology has many applications in other industries as well - from fishing to forestry.
 The next generation will grow up with this technology being an integral part of their lives, so it's important that we start teaching them how they can use it for good now!

 Blockchains are decentralized ledgers, meaning they're stored on multiple computers all over the world.
 This ensures that no one person can change the ledger to suit their own needs or interests.
 A green blockchain is a cryptocurrency that has an ecological mission instead of just being used for economic value like Bitcoin and Ethereum.
 The most famous example of this is Algorand which uses a revolutionary algorithm called Pure Proof of Stake (PPoS), to maintain very low power usage with high transactions per second (TPS).